TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Files/Index.rst

          string /stdWrap

    Description
-         Comma separated list of sys_file UIDs, which are loaded into the FILES object.
+         Comma-separated list of sys_file UIDs, which are loaded into the FILES object.

          **Example:** ::